apple/swift-cluster-membership/README.md

 Then, on the receiving end of a peer, one has to implement receiving those messages and invoke all the corresponding `on<SomeMessage>(...)` callbacks defined on the `SWIM.Instance` (grouped under [SWIMProtocol](https://github.com/apple/swift-cluster-membership/blob/main/Sources/SWIM/SWIMInstance.swift#L24-L85)).

-A piece of the SWIMProtocol is liste below to give you an idea about it:
+A piece of the SWIMProtocol is listed below to give you an idea about it:

 ```swift